JulianHysi/personal-blog/CONTRIBUTING.md

    to update it.
 Then you can activate it again.
 6. Hit `flask db migrate` and `flask db upgrade` every time you make changes to the database models.
    That is, `models.py` file.
 Include the migration scripts in your next commit.
+7. Add docstrings to every new package, module, class or function you create.
+   When you modify existing code, modify the docstring too so that it reflects the new behavior.
+8. Make sure your changes comply to PEP8 conventions.
+   Install and run the flake8 command at the project's top level directory.
+   If there are warnings, fix them before committing.
 7. Make the Pull Request, and wait for the approval of the owners of this repository.

 ## Code of Conduct